 - 1. Contractual cash flow,

-- 2. Probability.
+- 2. Probability,

 - Discount factor.

-While the contractual cash flows are determined by the nature of the contractual terms and also the discount rate is by definition determined by a fixed specification, the uncertainty is influenced exclusively by a probability which is determined by calculation bases of 2nd order.
-In this way, the deterministic best estimate depends on the uncertainty of the calculation bases of 2nd order.
+While the contractual cash flows are determined by the nature of the contractual terms and the discount rate is by definition determined by a fixed specification, the uncertainty is influenced exclusively by the calculation bases of second order.
+In this way, the deterministic Best Estimate depends on the uncertainty of the calculation bases of second order.

-b) Simulated
+b) Simulated part

-The simulated part of the Best Estimate is in addition dependent on the financial result, the management rule and the type of the simulated economic scenarios.
-As a result of the required market consistency, the scope of deviations is on average extremely low as long as the risk parameters (volatility) of the modelled assets are realistic.
+The simulated part of the Best Estimate is additionally dependent on the financial result, the management rule and the type of the simulated economic scenarios.
+As a result of the required market consistency, the scope for deviations is on average extremely low as long as the risk parameters (volatility) of the modelled assets are realistic.
 The formulation of the management rule has the greatest influence on the result as the cumulative effect of future actions and omissions has a big impact on the cash flow of the future profits.
-That is why (realistic) modifications of the management rule are checked and the change in the BE illustrated.